Cathie Wood Furthers Bet On Virgin Galactic, Also Adds DraftKings, Atlassian, Peloton

 - Lightspeed POS Inc (NYSE: LSPD)

-- Verisk Analytics Inc (NASDAQ: VRSK),
+- Verisk Analytics Inc (NASDAQ: VRSK)

 - Syros Pharmaceuticals Inc (NASDAQ: SYRS)

-- Phreesia Inc (NYSE: PHR),
+- Phreesia Inc (NYSE: PHR)

 - Pluristem Therapeutics Inc (NASDAQ: PSTI)